mejasonatkinson/blog/content/posts/the-og-social-comparers.md

 Winston Churchill, Albert Einstein, Richard Branson, Steve Jobs, Orlando Bloom, Tom Cruise, Whoopi Goldberg, Steven Spielberg, Leonardo Da Vinci, Mozart, George Washington, Daniel Radcliffe, Cara Delevingne, David Bailey, Bill Gates, Isaac Newton, Pablo Picasso, Robin Williams, Stephen Fry, Eddie Izzard, Cher, Benjamin Franklin, and Thomas Edison.

 Most of the time, these people appear on different lists for dyslexia, dyspraxia or even dyscalculia but whether they fall under any of these neurological terms, is at best a guess.
 Some have spoken about the troubles they face, which could lead us to presume that they fall under the definition of one of the terms.
 But that still means very little because you can be severely dyslexic, or mildly dyslexic, or anywhere in between.
 Knowing that someone might have dyslexia, doesn’t at all mean that you can achieve their level of success and there are possibly billions of other variables to consider such as there upbring or outlook on life.
-You might have also noticed that this list of people with 1 or 2 exceptions is not very diverse, and it could be asked what role did that play into their success?
+You might have also noticed that this list of people with 1 or 2 exceptions is not very ethically diverse, and it could be asked what role did that play into their success?

 Clearly, I have a lot to say on the matter.
 But to conclude this conversation, I want to just openily ask, What can I do to make social comparison, a positive experience?
 Instead of what I currently do which is try and avoid it?